-Comparative advertisements must be based on the SmPCs and must also include supplementary data subsequently generated, comply with general advertising rules, compare all relevant and available treatment alternatives, avoid product confusion, be loyal to the comparator products, be objective, and must not take unfair advantage of the reputation of a competitor brand.
-When making references to other products, the advertiser must secure that such product can be identified implying that the advertiser is not only permitted, but almost required, to use a competitor's brand name in comparative advertisements.
+Comparative advertisements must be based on the SmPCs and must also include supplementary data subsequently generated provided they are SmPC compliant, comply with general advertising rules, compare all relevant and available treatment alternatives, avoid product confusion, be loyal to the comparator products, be objective, and must not take unfair advantage of the reputation of a competitor brand.
+When making references to other products, the advertiser must secure that such product can be identified, implying that the advertiser is not only permitted, but almost required, to use a competitor's brand name in comparative advertisements.
 The data provided for the promoted product must include the essential information listed in question 3.1 above, whereas data for comparator products can be limited to therapeutically relevant differences.
-It is not possible to refer to a competitor's product which has not yet been authorised in Denmark as such product does not represent a treatment alternative.
-As per an ENLI judgment (EN-2011-0001), the mere identification of more than one product in a Health Professional address, even addresses which the advertiser does not necessarily consider advertising, e.g. an invitation to an arrangement, will qualify as comparative advertising requiring the sender to observe the rules applicable for such "comparisons".
+It is not possible to refer to a competitor's product which has not yet been authorised in Denmark, as such product does not represent a treatment alternative.
+As per an ENLI judgment (EN-2011-0001), the mere identification of more than one product in a Healthcare Professional address, even addresses which the advertiser does not necessarily consider advertising, e.g. an invitation to an arrangement, will qualify as comparative advertising, requiring the sender to observe the rules applicable for such "comparisons".

-3.6 What rules govern the distribution of scientific papers and/or proceedings of congresses to doctors?
+3.6 What rules govern the distribution of scientific papers and/or proceedings of congresses to healthcare professionals?

-Scientific papers addressing research and development achievements on potential medicinal products for which Phase III results have not yet been published will no longer be considered advertising.
-After the publication date, however, information provided on such products are per se advertising and must therefore adhere to the advertising rules and may only be distributed if they fall outside the scope of the advertising material definition (see questions 1.2 and 2.1 above).
-However, companies may reply to unsolicited enquiries made by Health Professionals, e.g. in connection with congresses where independent opinion leaders give presentations.
+Scientific papers addressing research and development achievements on potential medicinal products for which Phase III results have not yet been published will no longer, as a rule of thumb, be considered advertising.
+"Rule of thumb" means that a different result may be reached if the language is clearly promotional and/or if Phase III data is not required for a product, e.g. products registered under "exceptional circumstances" under the authority of Article 14 (8) of Regulation 726/2004 and Article 22 of Directive 2001/83.
+After the publication date, however, the information provided on such products is per se advertising and must therefore adhere to the advertising rules and may only be distributed if it falls outside the scope of the advertising material definition (see questions 1.2 and 2.1 above).
+However, companies may reply to unsolicited enquiries made by Healthcare Professionals, e.g. in connection with congresses where independent opinion leaders give presentations.

-3.7 Are "teaser" advertisements permitted, which alert a reader to the fact that information on something new will follow (without specifying the nature of what will follow)?
+3.7 Are "teaser" advertisements permitted that alert a reader to the fact that information on something new will follow (without specifying the nature of what will follow)?

-Neither the Legislative Basis, nor the ENLI Rules, prohibit the use of teasers, provided however that they do not comprise an advertisement of medicinal products.
+Neither the Legislative Basis, nor the ENLI Rules, prohibit the use of teasers, provided, however, that they do not comprise an advertisement of medicinal products.
 For all practical purposes, teasers should meet the conditions set out in question 1.2 above and be restrained to include general information relating to human health or diseases without indicating product names.
-A Health Professional address encouraging the recipient to reserve a given date for an event to be notified is not considered advertising.
+A Healthcare Professional address encouraging the recipient to reserve a given date for an event to be notified is not considered advertising.